 The same can, of course, be said about countless other instruments.
 The suitability of one or another to ITM is a recurring topic of discussion in dedicated online forums, with a recent example here.
 Opinions vary about how well whatever is being put forward for consideration might fit into, say, a trad session at a pub.
 However, there is always clear consensus about the overriding importance of the player of any candidate instrument having a thorough understanding of the traditional Irish musical idiom and the ability to project it through their performance.

-One essential aspect of that idiom is the extensive use of ornamental grace notes in patterns of varying complexity.
+One essential aspect of that idiom is the extensive use of grace notes for ornamentation and articulation, in patterns of varying complexity.
 The specific embellishments commonly heard on a given instrument are taken from a broader repertoire according to the player’s assessment of what best suits that instrument’s technical capabilities.
 Shared preferences are often observed within a performer community — both regionally and instrument based — but there is no native Irish style of melodic autoharp playing that can be examined in these or any other regards.

 If there were such a thing, it is safe to assume that one of its attributes would be the far heavier use of grace-note ornamentation than in the American style.
 One purpose of such decoration is to maintain rhythmic momentum.
 This is done with a separate battery of techniques conceptualized as “fill” in the American frame of reference.

 Two specific ornaments that an autoharper wishing to play ITM on its own terms might beneficially adopt were presented in Part 1 of this post.
 One is a patterned subdivision of a quarter note into two sixteenth notes and an eighth note.
 It is sometimes called a “treble” when played on the same note, and a “triplet” when comprising different notes.
 However, that usage is commonly inverted and the terms are also treated as synonyms.